vsnrain/ctf-writeups/2020/googlectf/README.md

 ```

-So now, we need to find 4 char input that after operations in block 3 above, will be equal to each number in `long[] this.class`.
+So now, we need to find all 4 char inputs that after operations in block 3 above, will be equal to each number in `long[] this.class`.
 We can try reverseing math, but bruteforcing each 4 char block will be much faster and easier.

 The solution is listed below:
 ```java